Why the Blackmagic Pocket Cinema Camera 6K Pro is great for emerging videographers

 Another challenge Tobias had to overcome was making sure the footage he captured of Kate cycling was steady, correctly composed and free of reflection and glare when shooting through the windscreen.(opens in new tab)

+One of the primary challenges Tobias had to overcome was shooting Kate cycling from the support vehicle.
+From experimenting with hanging out of the passenger window with the RS2 to shooting through the windscreen, he discovered a novel shooting angle to create steady, correctly composed shots.

-“I tried shooting from the tailgate to get head-on follow shots and Kate talking to the camera.
-It certainly was not the safest place for the car to be when driving at 80kmh to get ahead of Kate, but it made for a great angle.
+“I tried shooting from the tailgate to get follow shots as well as Kate talking to the camera.
+It was definitely not the safest place to be when rapidly accelerating to 80kmh to get ahead of Kate, but it made for a great angle.
 Focus and framing is a big challenge as your subject is constantly moving.
 The cyclist’s speed constantly changes as they get tired or the gradient of the road changes.
-Filming from the tailgate, I was both directing Kate and calling out speed changes to the driver to try to maintain a consistent distance from her.
-Due to all of this movement, especially on rough terrain, stabilization in the form of my RS2 was essential.”
+Filming from the tailgate, I was both directing Kate and calling out speed changes to our driver to try to maintain a consistent distance from her.
+Due to all of this movement, especially on rough terrain, my RS2, with its stabilisation and focus puller, was essential.”

 With his background in human psychology as well as a keen eye for photography and videography, Tobias hoped the documentary would give viewers a better understanding of how we make decisions, why our brain biases us toward non-environmental behavior and how we can use this knowledge to bias ourselves both individually and corporately towards more environmental attitudes.